taheeraahmed/taheeraahmed/README.md

 ✨ Learning Azure, Kotlin and tons of machine learning stuff at the moment

-✨ Done with a BSc. in Electrical Engineering
+✨ Completed a BSc. in Electrical Engineering

 ✨ Use Github for school projects, voluntary work at Samfundet and my own projects